Frontiers in Psychiatry publishing fees

 We offer a range of article types to optimally support our various academic communities in communicating their results and research advances.

-A-Type Articles: Original Research, Systematic Review, Methods, Review, Policy and Practice Reviews, Hypothesis & Theory, Clinical Trial, Classification, Registered Report, Technology and Code, Study Protocol
+A-Type Articles: Original Research, Systematic Review, Methods, Review, Policy and Practice Reviews, Hypothesis & Theory, Clinical Trial, Study Protocol

 D-Type Articles: Correction, Editorial.